- The think tank if NLI Research Institute >

 The Acceleration of China's Financial Reforms -- Pursuing More Efficient Resource Allocation

-Economic Research Department Executive Research Fellow Sayuri Ito
+Economic Research Department Executive Director Sayuri Ito

 Font size